Convoy JW 51B

-Convoy JW 51B was an Arctic convoy sent from United Kingdom by the Western Allies to aid the Soviet Union during the Second World War.
-It sailed in late December 1942, reaching the Soviet northern ports in early January 1943.
+Convoy JW 51B (30 December 1942 – 3 January 1943) was an Arctic convoy sent from United Kingdom by the Western Allies to aid the Soviet Union during the Second World War.

-Convoy JW 51B came under attack by German surface units, engaged in Operation Regenbogen, on 31 December.
-In the engagement, a British minesweeper and a British destroyer were sunk and a German destroyer were sunk; no ships were lost from the convoy in what became known as the Battle of the Barents Sea.
+Convoy JW 51B came under attack by German surface units of Operation Regenbogen - the operation to intercept the next British convoy to Murmansk, on 31 December.
+In the engagement, a British minesweeper and a British destroyer and a German destroyer were sunk; no ships were lost from the convoy in what became known as the Battle of the Barents Sea.